KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 The reasons this hasn't happened already are that (a) creating a benchmark with enough momentum to have a chance at being adopted requires a relatively high level of preexisting clout to pull off, but
-(b) generates little excess clout even if successful (which is a problem because clouty individuals are typically looking for ways to get more), and also separately (c) faces significant friction, because authors are of course incentivized to keep using their own ad-hoc unique baselines, in order to enable continued manipulation/exaggeration of results (intentional or unintentional).
+(b) generates little excess clout even if successful (which is a problem because clouty individuals are typically looking for ways to get more), and also separately (c) faces significant friction, because most authors are of course incentivized to avoid such a leaderboard in favor of keeping their own ad-hoc idiosyncratic baselines, in order to enable continued manipulation/exaggeration of results (intentional or unintentional).